rrd108/vue-mess-detector/docs/get-started.md

 Check your Vue and Nuxt projects for code smells and best practice violations with Vue Mess Detector.

+## What is Static Code Analysis?

+Static code analysis is a crucial tool for developers to automatically examine source code **without executing** it, helping identify potential bugs, vulnerabilities, and code quality issues early in the development process.
+By scanning for problematic patterns, it can catch best practice violations, all code paths, not just those executed during testing.
+While it has limitations like potential false positives and inability to detect runtime errors, static analysis tools are invaluable for improving code quality, maintainability, and security before the code ever runs.

+## Why Should You Care?

+By incorporating static code analysis into your development workflow, you can:

+- **Improve Code Quality**: Identify and address code smells, ensuring your codebase is maintainable, efficient, and easy to understand.
+- **Reduce Bugs and Errors**: Catch potential issues before they become problems, saving time and resources in the long run.
+- **Streamline Development**: Automate the process of checking for best practices and coding standards, freeing up time for more important tasks.
+- **Foster Collaboration**: Establish a common understanding of coding standards and best practices among team members, promoting a culture of quality and consistency.
+- **Reduce Technical Debt**: Identify areas of the codebase that need refactoring or improvement, allowing you to address them proactively and avoid accumulating technical debt.
+- **Monitor Codebase Health**: Continuously track and assess the quality of your code to maintain high standards.

 ## ⬇️ Installation

 ### As a vscode extension